 February 2018.
 Dongmen Public Square reduces the claustrophobia nicely.
 Stop for a minute to take in the bronze wall depicting the area’s market streets in ancient times.

 February 2018.
 The square also features this giant bronze bell, hanging authoritatively from the beam of a stone gate.
 To visit Dongmen market district, jump on the subway (Line 1 or 3) and get off at Laojie Station.
 Take Exit A on the way out.

-For more on my adventures in the city, check out more of My 5s on Shenzhen.
+For more on my adventures in the city, check out more of travel reports on Shenzhen.

 Like these?
 Then why not have a leaf through my zillion articles from all around China.